wispcarey/wispcarey.github.io/content/publication/chen-autokg-2023/index.md

   to the semantic similarity search, thereby enhancing the capabilities of LLMs in generating more insightful and relevant outputs.
 tags:
-- Knowledge Graph
-- Knowledge graphs
-- Language model
-- Retrieval-augmented Generation
+- Knowledge Graph, Language model, Retrieval-augmented Generation
-- Semantics
-- Training
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/abstract/document/10386454